-This exotic invader from Europe is a member of the sunflower family (Asteraceae).
+This European plant is a member of the sunflower family (Asteraceae).
 Diffuse knapweed threatens wildlife habitat, pastures, grasses, and causes problems for Christmas tree growers.
 Knapweed invasions cause losses averaging up to 63 percent of available grazing forage.

 Legal status in King County, Washington